 Acquisition of own shares in securities operations

 The AGM decided that Nordea may purchase own shares in order to facilitate its securities operations.
-The holding of such shares may not at any time exceed one per cent of the total number of shares in Nordea.
+The holding of such shares must not at any time exceed 1 per cent of the total number of shares in Nordea.

 Guidelines for remuneration to executive officers

 The AGM decided on guidelines for remuneration to executive officers (the President and Group CEO and other members of Group Executive Management).
-Nordea shall maintain remuneration levels and other employment conditions needed to recruit and retain executive officers with competence and capacity to deliver according to Nordea’s short- and long-term targets.
-Annual remuneration consists of a fixed salary part and a variable salary part.
-The fixed salary is paid for satisfactory performance.
-The variable salary part is offered to reward performance meeting agreed predetermined targets on group, business unit and individual level.
-The effect on long-term results is to be considered when determining the targets.
-The variable salary part shall as a general rule not exceed 35 per cent of the fixed salary.
-The variable salary part shall be paid in the form of cash and shares/share price-related payment and be subject to retention, deferral and forfeiture clauses.
+Nordea will maintain remuneration levels and other employment conditions needed to recruit and retain executive officers with competence and capacity to deliver according to Nordea’s short- and long-term targets.
+Annual remuneration consists of fixed salary and variable salary.

 For further information:

 Jan Larsson, Head of Group Identity & Communications, +46 8 614 79 16

 Rodney Alfvén, Head of Investor Relations, +46 8 614 78 52

 The information in this press release is such that Nordea shall announce publicly according to Act (1991:980) regarding trading with financial instruments and/or Act (2007:528) regarding the securities market.